magento/devdocs/guides/v2.0/config-guide/varnish/use-varnish-cache-how.md

 <img src="{{ site.baseurl }}common/images/varnish_apache_first_visit.png" alt="The first time a request is made for a cacheable object, Varnish delivers it to the browser">

 The preceding example shows a request for the storefront main page (`m2_ce_my`).
-CSS and JavaScript assets are delivered to the client browser.
+CSS and JavaScript assets are cached on the client browser.

 <div class="bs-callout bs-callout-info" id="info">
 	<p>Most static assets have an HTTP 200 (OK) status code, indicating the asset was retrieved from the server.</p>